-Start your day well with these Healthy Breakfast Meal Prep Bowls.
+If you like make ahead breakfast recipe, this breakfast meal prep bowls recipe is for you.
+I’m sure if you make this recipe, you’ll start your day well.
 Sweet potato frittata, roasted cashews and berries are all you need to have nutritious breakfast every day of the week.

 We usually have dinner early evening.
 Also, I usually don’t eat a lot in the evening since it helps me to sleep better.
 That being said, you can image that I wake up a bit hungry and ready to have breakfast.